YanyaoCui/yanyao.github.io/README.md

-# The Study of Factors Influence on Income Inequality in California
+# Examining racial and education factors contributed to income inequality in the most inequality county in California from 2012 to 2021

 by Yanyao Cui